 Products Liability and Toxic Tort Litigation: Bryan has experience representing various companies throughout the United States in product liability defense and toxic tort litigation.

 Pro Bono: Bryan has an active pro bono practice, representing prisoners and religious entities in free speech, religious liberties, and civil rights matters, both at the trial level and on appeal.
+Bryan is also a member of the firm’s Cyber Civil Rights Legal Project and assists victims of “revenge porn” with takedowns and related litigation.

 Mr. Rohm served as a judicial extern to the Honorable Maureen Lally-Green, Pennsylvania Superior Court, Spring 2008.